 Voice communication has always played a central role in estate agency.
-Whether it’s answering enquiries, arranging viewings, or following up with vendors, much of the job still happens over the phone.
+Whether it's answering enquiries, arranging viewings, or following up with vendors, much of the work still happens over the phone.

 But phone coverage is difficult to scale.
 Missed calls are common, teams are often stretched, and many leads come in after hours.
 In a fast-moving market, every missed call can mean a missed opportunity.